ClientEarth Communications

 The scientific evidence is clear on how the climate crisis is already harming (and will continue to harm) human life and well-being.
 In early 2023 for example, Vanuatu faced two category four cyclones within 72 hours – unprecedented in history.
 States have duties under different international laws, like human rights law and the Law of the Sea, to reduce climate harms, and there are legal consequences for failing to do so.

-The ICJ – the UN’s highest judicial organ has not yet been given the opportunity to address the climate crisis.
+It was the first time that the ICJ – the UN’s highest judicial organ, was given the opportunity to address the climate crisis.

-All member States of the United Nations, as well as authorised intergovernmental organisations are able to provide written submissions to the Court.
-The first round of written submissions is due on 22 March 2024.
-On 15 August 2024, a second round of submissions is due, and the hearing can be expected in late 2024 or early 2025.
+Ahead of the hearings, all member States of the United Nations, as well as authorised intergovernmental organisations were able to provide written submissions to the Court.
+The first round of written submissions was due on 22 March 2024.
+On 15 August 2024, a second round of submissions was due.

 In July 2024, ClientEarth, CIEL, Pacific Islands Students Fighting Climate Change and World’s Youth for Climate Justice published a joint legal memorandum on the relevance of the ITLOS advisory opinion for the advisory opinion proceedings before the International Court of Justice.
 The full memo can be found here.